Cattle Decapitation: History

-The band spent the majority of 2014 writing The Anthropocene Extinction.
-Alongside the announcement of the album title in May 2015, the band released the first song of the record, titled "Manufactured Extinct".
+The band spent most of 2014 writing The Anthropocene Extinction.
+Alongside the announcement of the album title in May 2015, the band released the first song of the record, "Manufactured Extinct".
 It was released through Metal Blade on August 7, 2015.

 On April 30, 2018, two Native American teens were pulled out of a Colorado State University tour by the police for being "too quiet" and wearing "dark clothing."
 When the band found out that one of the brothers was wearing Cattle Decapitation T-shirts, they offered the brothers "free guest list spots for life."

-In August 2018, the band announced the addition of Cryptopsy bass player Olivier Pinard, as well as the promotion of touring rhythm guitarist Belisario Dimuzio to being a full time member, thus making the group a five-piece for the first time.
-The recording of the seventh studio album Death Atlas began in May 2019, and was released on November 29, 2019.
+In August 2018, the band announced the addition of Cryptopsy bass player Olivier Pinard and promoted touring rhythm guitarist Belisario Dimuzio to full-time membership, making the group a five-piece for the first time.
+The recording of the seventh studio album, Death Atlas, began in May 2019, and was released on November 29, 2019.

-In November 2022, the band announced at a concert in Las Vegas that they planned on releasing a new album in May 2023.
-At the show, they played the new song "We Eat Our Young" from the upcoming, then unnamed album.
+In November 2022, the band announced at a concert in Las Vegas that they planned to release a new album in May 2023.
+At the show, they played the new song "We Eat Our Young" from the upcoming, then-unnamed album.

 The band released their eighth album, Terrasite, on May 12, 2023.

-In mid-April 2025, Oliver Pinard announced his departure from the band in order to focus on Cryptopsy and his personal life.
+In mid-April 2025, Oliver Pinard announced his departure from the band to focus on Cryptopsy and his personal life.

 In May 2025, Metal Blade Records and NJV Media released the feature-length documentary From This Flesh: A Cattle Decapitation Story.
-The documentary was filmed during the recording sessions for Terrasite and focuses on the production of the album, as well as the history of the band.
+The documentary was filmed during the recording sessions for Terrasite and focuses on the production of the album and the history of the band.

+Cattle Decapitation are scheduled to tour in 2026.
+The band was confirmed to be performing at the 2026 Sonic Temple music festival in Columbus, Ohio.
+They will also appear at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

 Musical style and influences

-Graham Hartmann of Loudwire called Cattle Decapitation technical death metal.
+Loudwire called Cattle Decapitation technical death metal.
 Metal author and journalist Garry Sharpe-Young once acknowledged the band as "one of the few metal bands whose message hits as hard as their music".

+Lyrical themes explored by the band include decapitation, dissection, mutilation, misanthropy, animal rights, and veganism.